Kreogist/Cuties/README.md

 To build the source the following must first be installed on your system:

-* `Qt 5.1.1`      — to compile, link and debug the source.
+* `Qt` — to compile, link and debug the source.
 * `Github` - to clone our project or fork our project on Github.

 You can find Qt Creator and Qt Linguist on http://qt-project.org.
 We suggest you to download a binary package which includes Qt libraries and Qt Creator from http://qt-project.org/downloads.